bobbbay/GoServe/README.md

 # GoServe
-Quickly serve static sites in Go
+Quickly serve static sites in Go.
+You don't *need* to have Golang installed, nor do you need to know any Go!
+Just use the speed of Go to your advantage.

 [![Bobbbay](https://circleci.com/gh/Bobbbay/GoServe.svg?style=svg)](https://app.circleci.com/github/Bobbbay/GoServe/pipelines)
 [![Build Status](https://travis-ci.org/Bobbbay/GoServe.svg?branch=master)](https://travis-ci.org/Bobbbay/GoServe)